1 - Telemetry Monitoring

 • For cloud based products providing API endpoints, a Cloud Collector will be used to pull the telemetry data and securely transfer it to the Samurai platform.

-• For cloud based products utilizing streaming of telemetry data, a Cloud Native Collector will be required to receive the telemetry data and securely transfer it to the Samurai platform.
+• For cloud based products utilizing streaming of telemetry data to cloud storage, a Cloud Collector is also required to retrieve the telemetry data and securely transfer it to the Samurai platform.

 Next steps:

 • Review our Supported Integrations and associated Integration Guides to determine the collector type(s) required.
-Within each Integration Guide there is a table denoting use of a Local, Cloud or Cloud Native Collector, alternatively this is displayed in the Samurai MDR portal when working through an integration.
+Within each Integration Guide there is a table denoting use of a Local or Cloud Collector, alternatively this is displayed in the Samurai MDR portal when working through an integration.

 • You may also choose to jump directly to the Samurai MDR portal and review integrations